betsysavage/Credit_Risk_Analysis/README.md

 * **Accuracy:** A balanced accuracy score of 66.2 indicates that the model correctly predicts 66% of the classifications
 * **Precision:** The precision measures are the same as the previous model.
 The model performs well in positively predicting the low risk classification but poorly in predicting the high risk category.
 * **Recall/Sensitivity:** A recall of 0.63 for the high risk category indicates that the model does not perform as well as the previous model in correctly identifying the actual high-risk candidates.
+* **F1 Score:** Like the previous model, the F1 score for the high-risk class is low (0.02) because the model has poor precision but good recall.

 The code generating the metrics above is shown here:
 <img width="645" alt="image" src="https://user-images.githubusercontent.com/114873837/225749633-49a8008e-bee4-4444-b326-cdf8f91be75f.png">